an0nymoos3/nid-compiler/README.md

 `pointers` and more!

 ## What is this project?
-This is a compiler in Rust for our custom high-level language we call Nid-lang.
+This is a compiler written in Rust for our custom high-level language we call Nid-lang.
 This is meant to be a tool to help us develop a game on our custom CPU architecture in a high-level languages instead of machine or assembly code.